yusuke-dna/cadnano-tools/README.md

 - `-optimal [number]`: 14 by default.
 Requirement for minimum continuous hybridisation length per staple.
 Staples meeting this requirement are coloured blue.
 - `-acceptable [number]`: 12 by default.
 A more lenient requirement for minimum continuous hybridisation length per staple.
 Staples that meet this requirement are coloured cyan.
 - `-manual`: Only the staple colour is updated and autobreak is skipped.
 This behaviour is the same as the seeding-domain-tracer.
 - `-connect`: Reconnect all breakpoints of staples, by halting the autobreak script.
+Generated file: `output_connected.json`, `crossover_report_connected.csv`, `domain_report_connected.csv`.
-- `-color`: Retain an intermediate JSON file displaying autobroken staples in green.
+- `-color`: Retain an intermediate JSON file `output_autobreak.json` displaying autobroken staples in green.
-- `-limit`: 5000 by default.
+- `-limit [number]`: 5000 by default.
 Limiter to prevent combinatorial explosion.
 The threshold to apply filter (below) breaking pattern variation.
 For low restriction design (long average domain length), weight (**(optimal_seed_len/average_domain_len)) is automatically applied to reduce wasteful calculation cost, resulting in no siginficant difference.
-- `-filter`: 100 by default.
+- `-filter [number]`: 100 by default.
 Filter to prevent combinatorial explosion.
 The pattern exceeding threshold (above) will be filtered to this number.
 For low restriction design (long average domain length), weight (**(optimal_seed_len/average_domain_len)) is automatically applied to reduce wasteful calculation cost, resulting in no siginficant difference.
-- `-distance`: 3 by default.
+- `-distance [number]`: 3 by default.
 Distance from 5-/3-end of staple and staple crossover (not considering scaffold crossover).

 ### Staple Optimisation Workflow Semi-Autobreak